zambal/eml/README.md

 iex> div 42
 #div<42>
 ```
-Here we created a `div` element with `42` as it contents.
+Here we created a `div` element with `42` as its contents.

-The element macro's in Eml try to be clever about the type of arguments that get
+The element macros in Eml try to be clever about the type of arguments that get
 passed.
 For example, if the first argument is a Keyword list, it will be
 interpreted as attributes, otherwise as content.
 ```elixir